afranken/All-In-One-Favicon/readme.txt

 All three favicon types are supported - .ico, .png and .gif (may be animated) Also, Apple Touch Icons are supported.

-See <a href="http://www.techotronic.de/plugins/all-in-one-favicon/">plugin page</a> for more information and screenshots.
+See <a href="http://www.techotronic.de/plugins/all-in-one-favicon/">plugin page</a> for more information, a "first steps" guide and screenshots.

 Localization